Angel Azazel

 Is Azazel an angel?

 Sources treat Azazel differently.
-Leviticus connects the name with the scapegoat ritual, while 1 Enoch develops Azazel as a rebel Watcher figure.
+In the Leviticus rite the word marks where sin is sent away on the scapegoat, but 1 Enoch reworks the same name into a rebel Watcher who corrupts humanity.
 It is safer to call Azazel a contested source figure than a simple angel profile.

 What does Azazel mean in Leviticus?